AidosKuneen/cuckoo/README.md

 * easiness = 100% to prevent optimizations e.g. by edge trimming.
 * largest nonce must be over #nodes * 0.7 to prevent earlier solution.

+Note that the PoW should be finished in around 10 minutes.

 ## Requirements